KungPhoo/ba67-basic/readme.md

 SOUND 1, "wave_type:3"
 ```

+### SPRDEF
+Defines a sprite.
+You have 256 sprites to use.
+They are
+overlaid over the character graphics and can be moved on
+a per pixel basis.

+In order to define a sprite, first you define characters.
+Then you assign the character images to a sprite number.
+A sprite consists of 3x2 character images.
+You can select any color index to be transparent with the
+3rd parameter.
+If you ommit it, the sprite will not be
+transparent.

+`SPRDEF nr, chars$`

+### SPRITE
+Changes the visibility and characteristics of a sprite.
+The `on` parameter enables 1 or disables 0 the sprite.

+If the bitmap is monochrome, the `color` sets the color
+of the sprite.
+If it's a multicolor sprite, this sets
+the transparent color index 1..16.

+The `prio` parameter is currently not used.

+The flags `x2` and `y2` enable 1 or disable 0 the scaling
+of the sprite to twice it's size.
+`SPRITE nr, on, color, prio, x2, y2`

+Sprites can be moved with `MOVSPR`.

 ### STOP
 Stops the program, is if the escape key was pressed with the
 `?BREAK IN linenumber` message.